ZhianMai/Hadoop-MapReduce/README.md

 ### Partition on Gender :link:[Link](/src/main/java/mapreduce/gender_partition)

 The first step is to get some mock data from [here](https://www.mockaroo.com/).
-The data schema in the csv file is
+The data schema in the csv file is:
 ```text
 id  first_name  last_name   email   gender  ip_address  languages
 ```